 A professional artist’s thoughts on what resin to use for a specific project

 If I’m working with molds, and I need a clear casting, I like to use the Resin Obsession super clear resin when the volume I’m pouring is three ounces or less.
-It is designed for molds and also casts very clear.
-The super clear resin also has its own line of resin colorants, so it’s easy for me to color and cast the resin as well.
+The formula is perfect for molds and casts very clear.
+The super clear resin also has its own line of color, so it’s easy for me to color and cast the resin as well.

 For mold projects of three ounces or more, I use the Resin Obsession deep pour resin.
 I can mix as much as 3 gallons at once.
-Along with working great for big mold projects, it also works great as a river table resin.
+Along with working great for big mold projects, it also works great for making river tables.

 Project example: Wood and resin coasters